florentgiovannone/SEB-Project-4-front-end/ReadMe.md

  - Design visually impressive interfaces to enhance your portfolio and impress future clients and employers.
 Make sure to allocate sufficient time for this.
  - Deploy the application online to make it publicly accessible.

-### main app
+### Main app

-I decided to work on a developper focussed social media where users can signup and login.
+I decided to work on a developer focused social media where users can signup and login.
 Each user would be able to:
--Post on the main channel
+- Post on the main channel
--update they own posts
+- update they own posts
--delete they own post
+- delete they own post
--Update account details
+- Update account details
--Upload picture from their device
+- Upload picture from their device
--look for other users
+- look for other users
--See other users profils and stream
+- See other users profils and stream
--Comment and like on each posts
+- Comment and like on each posts

 ## Deployment